MaxLarter/maxlarter.github.io/README.md

 	order = to specify the order in which they are printed out (only used for education at the moment)

+put NA where empty or not needed

+when updating CV:
+add new item to CV_larter.csv, save and knit, then commit+push in github.
+Webstie will automatically reflect new item in CV.html

-put NA where empty or not needed when updating pub list on website: get pdf and add to _pdfs folder with same name (avoid too many spaces)
+when updating pub list on website: get pdf and add to _pdfs folder with same name (avoid too many spaces)

-get exact title of paper, and url of the file on the github _pdfs folder and add them to publications/pdf_urls.csv => formatted like this title,pdf_url - replace spaces with '%20'
+get exact title of paper (matching the google scholar line), and url of the file on the github _pdfs folder and add them to publications/pdf_urls.csv => formatted like this title,pdf_url - replace spaces with '%20'

-then you can run knit "make pub list.Rmd" to update the publications table on the website
+then you can knit "make pub list.Rmd" to update the publications table on the website

-also edit the CV file "CV_larter.csv" with the new item: note the whole citation here is in the "title column of the csv file surrounded by "" My name is **bolded**, journal is *italics*, check link to pdf (same as above in publication website page) section is 'academic_articles',
+ALSO edit the CV file "CV_larter.csv" with the new item: note the whole citation here is in the "title column of the csv file surrounded by "" My name is **bolded**, journal is *italics*, check link to pdf (same as above in publication website page) section is 'academic_articles',